-Except as indicated below, the Board of Directors shall approve the award of any contract where the cost is \$250,000 or more per contract year for goods, equipment, materials and professional services.
+Except as indicated below, the Board of Directors shall approve the award of any contract where the cost is \$250,000 or more per contract year for goods, equipment, materials, construction, architect and engineering (A&E), revenue, lease property and professional services.
 The Board of Directors shall approve the award of any construction contract where the cost is \$100,000 or more per contract year.
 At the time of approval, Board members who have had any ex parte communication with a bidder, or representative of a bidder, during the procurement process shall report all such communication.
 In the case of any such written communication, copies of said communication shall be given to the District Secretary and made part of the permanent record of the meeting.